-Continuing west from Lost River Gorge, which sits at the top of Route 112’s spectacular run through wild Kinsman Notch, the highway drops down into the Connecticut River watershed toward the Vermont town of Wells River, which happens to be home to the best truck stop in all New England: the P&H Truck Stop Cafe (802/429-2141) at I-91 exit 17, where you can enjoy fine chowder, charbroiled cheeseburgers, and great pies—24 hours a day.
-After eating here, backtrack four miles to the river and follow scenic Route 10 along its east bank, winding south toward Hanover.
-A parallel route along the Vermont side of the river, along old US-5 through the town of Fairlee (which has a nice diner and a unique drive-in movie theater/motel), is another nice alternative to the I-91 freeway.
+Continuing west from Lost River Gorge, which sits at the top of Route 112’s spectacular run through wild Kinsman Notch, the highway drops down into the Connecticut River watershed toward the Vermont town of Wells River, which happens to be home to the best truck stop in all New England: the P&H Truck Stop Café (802/429-2141) at I-91 exit 17, where you can enjoy charbroiled cheeseburgers and great pies—24 hours a day.
+After eating here, backtrack 4.5 miles to the river and follow scenic Route 10 along its east bank, winding south toward Hanover.
+A parallel route along the Vermont side of the river, along old US-5 through the town of Fairlee (which has a nice diner and a unique drive-in movie theater-motel), is another nice alternative to the I-91 freeway.